SintLucasAllStars/CultFiction/README.md

 ## Idea

-In the scene of pulp fiction where the gril has an overdose.
+In the scene of pulp fiction where the girl has an overdose.
 > see link: https://youtu.be/tLCTSMBUfmE?t=16

 Your job in this game is help you junkies tot stay alive by stabbing a needle in their heart.
 But be careful all the junkies have a different hit area so aim carefully or they will die.